TRANSITION

 Financial Risks

-• Mitigation: Start lean, measure ROI, scale what works
+• Mitigation: Start lean, measure coordination overhead, expand what holds

 Adapting to Your Context